 |Minimum high school Diploma or recognized equivalency certificate (GED)|

 |Take the HESI Exam with a minimum score of 70%|

 |Social Security Card|

-The following steps must be taken to complete the admissions process for the AAS Dental Hygiene Program:
+The following steps must be taken to complete the admissions process for the BS Dental Hygiene Program:

 1. Admissions Application